weilandia/coding-for-managers/class_8/resources/public_apis_jquery_with_rails.md

 * User story:
 As a user, I want to be able to 'heart' a blog a blog post.
-As a user, I want to be able to 'unheart' a blog post.
 As a user, I want to be able to see how many 'hearts' a blog post has.

 When a blog post is deleted, any data related to the blog post should also be deleted.